zranger1/PixelTeleporter/README.md

 Your sketch code will require a lot less boilerplate, the examples are easily accessible through the Processing UI, and it will be way, way easier to add and improve features without breaking anybody's scripts.

-This time though, exisiting scripts will need minor changes to work with the library version -- see the examples and the Javadoc for details.
+This time though, exisiting scripts will need minor changes to work with the library version -- see the examples and the [Javadoc](https://zranger1.github.io/PixelTeleporter/pixelTeleporter/library/package-summary.html)for details.
 The "old" version of PixelTeleporter is still available on the "archive" branch of the [git repository](https://github.com/zranger1/PixelTeleporter).

 ## Version 0.0.2 (9/7/2020) What's New
 Added Pixelblaze pixel map import export.
 This let you build a displayable object directly from a Pixelblaze compatible json map.
-See the new **MapIO** example and Class Guide for more information.
+See the new **MapIO** example for more information.

 Also... minor bug fixes in viewport management and ongoing cosmetic touchup of examples.